benw10-1/regextutorial/gist-template.md

 [See It](https://jsfiddle.net/benw_10/d7k8ny5p/)<br><br>
 ### Groups

-#### What are they?

-Groups are a way for you to seperate parts of a Regular Expression and evaluate them independently from the main expression.
+Groups are a way to seperate parts of a Regular Expression and evaluate them independently from the main expression.
 This means we can look for substrings within our original subtring.
 An example of such an expression is - ```/(pre)fix/``` - executed on the string .
 This expression will match the "pre" in "prefix" in addition to the entire word "prefix".
 RegEx looks for the substring "pre" as well as the entire substring "prefix".
 With the same logic, ```/(pre)(fix)/``` matches with "prefix", "pre", and "fix", and ```/pre(fix)/``` matches with "prefix" and "fix".

 #### Using groups